-Savaria's foreign operations are sales and purchases.
-The Corporation generates approximately 61% of its revenues from the U.S., 30% from Canada and the balance on the international market.
-Regarding purchases, approximately 41% are from Canada, 13% are imported from the U.S., 37% are imported from Asia and the balance from the international market.
-Of the 37% of purchases from China, 28% are from the chinese subsidiary, Savaria Huizhou.
-See also, "Risk Factors - General - Currency Fluctuations" below.
+In the Accessibility segment, Savaria's foreign operations are sales of finished products and purchases of raw material.
+In 2014, the Corporation generates approximately 62% of its revenues from the U.S., 28% from Canada and the balance on the international market.
+As for purchases, approximately 31% are from Canada, 16% are from the U.S., 42% are from Asia and the balance from other countries.
+Of the 42% of purchases from Asia, 35% are sourced by the Chinese subsidiary, Savaria Huizhou.
+See also, Risk Factors > General > Currency Fluctuations below.